gavinlyonsrepo/RpiMotorLib/README.md

 been tested due to parts lacking or time constraints.
 For example:

+The A4988 code **may** work with other pololu modules but is **untested** at this point.
-The A4988 code should also work on DRV-8825 or similar. see this link for list of alternatives for this module (and drop-in replacements in many applications) [pololu product 1182](https://www.pololu.com/product/1182)
+See this link for list of alternatives for this module (and drop-in replacements in many applications) [pololu product 1182](https://www.pololu.com/product/1182)